 6. Periodic Bids for Auctioneer Services

-The Manager of Purchasing and Supply is authorized to obtain sealed bids for auctioneer services on a periodic basis from qualified auctioneers.
+The Senior Manager, Procurement and Supply (or delegate) is authorized to obtain sealed bids for auctioneer services on a periodic basis from qualified auctioneers.

 7. Disposal of Materials and Equipment Considered to be Scrap

 a.
-Where scrap material is available for disposal, the relevant area Manager shall inform the Manager of Purchasing and Supply who shall be responsible for the disposal of all scrap material belonging to the City.
+Where scrap material is available for disposal, the relevant area Manager shall inform the Senior Manager, Procurement and Supply (or delegate) who shall be responsible for the disposal of all scrap material belonging to the City.

 b.
-The Manager of Purchasing and Supply, after determining the value and possible alternate uses of the scrap material, may dispose of the material by:
+The Senior Manager, Procurement and Supply (or delegate), after determining the value and possible alternate uses of the scrap material, may dispose of the material by:

 i. general advertising to secure sealed bids;